 Ensure that the shaft end of the motor is properly sealed for any LMD Rotary M12 connector products used in IP65 rated applications.

 Failure to follow these instructions can result in injury or equipment damage.

-These products have the following degree of ingress protection (IP) as per EN 60529.
+The product has the following degree of ingress protection (IP) as per EN 60529.